mdjahidhasan009/React-Note/memorization.md

 }, []);
 ```

-# `React.memo`
+# React.memo
-`React.memo` is a higher order component that memoizes the component.
+`React.memo` is a higher-order component that memorizes the component.
 It's similar to `PureComponent` but for functional
 components.
-It's used to prevent unnecessary re-renders of a component by memoizing the component's props.
-When the parent
+It's used to prevent unnecessary re-renders of a component by memorizing the component's props.
+When the
-component re-renders, `React.memo` will compare the previous and current props.
-If the props have not changed, the component
+parent component re-renders, `React.memo` will compare the previous and current props.
+If the props have not changed,
-will not re-render also the component under it will not re-render. **It's similar to `shouldComponentUpdate` in class
+the component will not re-render.
+Similarly, the component under it will not re-render. **It's similar to
-components.**
+`shouldComponentUpdate` in class components.**

+## Basic Usage

 ```jsx
 const MyComponent = React.memo(function MyComponent(props) {